jonlamb-gh/solox-amp-rust/README.md

 ## Building

-** REQUIRES a cargo-fel4 that doesn't overwrite the root-task.rs **
+** REQUIRES a cargo-fel4 that doesn't overwrite the src/bin/root-task.rs file **

+Here's a [branch](https://github.com/maindotrs/cargo-fel4/tree/keep-root-rask-for-development) I use.

 Note that the L2 cache memory is currently defined as OCRAM for the M4 core.